CCRI-Cyberknights/stemday_2025_takehome/challenges/11_Hidden_Flag/junk/ref/readme.txt

-This folder contains assorted documentation.
-This folder contains assorted documentation.
-This folder contains assorted documentation.
+Welcome to the reference directory.
+Review each file carefully.
+Review each file carefully.
 # [No sensitive data found here]
-Review each file carefully.
-This folder contains assorted documentation.